Magnitude of the Disease

 - Increase awareness of the seriousness of diabetes and pre-diabetes to patients, community members, insurance companies, and the health care community

 Discussion of the definition of diabetes, types of diabetes, signs and symptoms of diabetes, prevalence, risk factors, and seriousness of the disease.

 Discussion of food groups, rationale for a meal plan, glycemic indices, how to read food labels, carbohydrate counting, shopping, dinning out, travel, saturated fats and cholesterol, artificial sweeteners, alcohol consumption, utilization of the meal plan to control blood glucose levels, maintenance of or facilitate weight loss, and lower cholesterol/triglyceride levels.

-A brief introduction to the types of medications used in the management of diabetes.
+Types of medications (oral agents, insulin, and other injectable medications) used in the management of diabetes.

-Appropriate use and care of monitor, proper finger stick technique, and times to monitor are addressed as well as the goals of HGM, target blood glucose control, and record keeping.
+Appropriate use and care of monitor, proper finger stick technique, and times to monitor along with the goals of home glucose monitoring, target blood glucose control, and record keeping.

-A brief introduction into dining out is discussed, including changes in schedule and how to handle, effects on blood sugar control, eating out including restaurants, foods, and snacks.
+A brief introduction into dining out, including changes in schedule and how to handle, effects on blood sugar control, eating out including restaurants, foods, and snacks.

 Long Term Complications of Diabetes: